 Estlack's sculptures are works of art that the viewer (Tom prefers to use the term "participant") can set into motion by manipulating a handle or a crank, or by blowing on the work itself, or even by merely walking by.
 When you interact with one of these artworks, you become a participant in a performance involving kinetic sculpture, and your interaction is critical to the expression of the work.

-If you are a member of the belly dance community in Pennsylvania, New Jersey or West Virginia, you probably shimmied to the sounds of Ishtar, Pittsburgh's belly dance band.
+If you are a member of the belly dance community in Pennsylvania, New Jersey, or West Virginia, you probably shimmied to the sounds of Ishtar, Pittsburgh's belly dance band.
 Tom was their guitarist from 2013 to 2016.
-His guitar sound contributed a flavor of both heavy rock combined with jazz fusion elements along with some subtle acoustic guitar.
+His guitar sound contributed to a flavor of both heavy rock combined with jazz fusion elements and some subtle acoustic guitar.
 Some noteworthy performances include "Art of the Belly" and the "Washington D.C.
 Turkish Festival."
 Tom's playing is on the album "Istanburgh" and another upcoming Ishtar release.

-Other musical projects have included "Some Other Band," a blues-rock band and solo recordings "IDK" and "Long Lost Friend."
+Other musical projects have included "Some Other Band," a blues-rock band, and solo recordings "IDK" and "Long Lost Friend."
 Tom's solo albums include compositions that provide the soundtrack to artworks from various gallery or museum exhibitions.
-Tom is currently involved in a project called "Soon,” a storytelling, rock/jazz, instrumental threesome, writing and playing original music.
+Tom is currently involved in a musical collaboration, called "Soon," storytelling, rock/jazz, instrumental threesome, writing and playing original music.

 Tom Estlack grew up in York, Pennsylvania.
-He studied sculpture and painting at the Columbus College of Art and Design, before completing his master's work at the Indiana University of Pennsylvania.
+He studied sculpture and painting at the Columbus College of Art and Design before completing his master's work at the Indiana University of Pennsylvania.
 He studied at the Academy of Fine Arts in Ljubljana, Slovenija.
-He has worked as a counselor for a foster care agency, a graphic designer, art professor, digital marketer, muralist, professional musician and illustrator.
+He has worked as a counselor for a foster care agency, a graphic designer, art professor, digital marketer, muralist, professional musician, and illustrator.
 His work is included in private collections and corporate offices such as Acutronic USA Inc. in Pittsburgh, PA.
 Find more information at estlack.com.
-Feel free to contact for more information.
+Feel free to get in touch for more details.